 Ted and Christie's fear was soon replaced by "peace, comfort, and confidence knowing Tatum has the doctors and nurses at Arkansas Children's taking care of her health."
 They are also thankful that Arkansas Children's is within close driving distance to the Pinney home."We are so fortunate to have such an amazing hospital right in our backyard!"

 As a volunteer member of the Committee for the Future for seven years, a good deal of Christie’s time was spent fundraising for Arkansas Children’s.

 “I never knew when I started working with CFF that we’d become part of the Arkansas Children’s family—this was before Tatum was born,” she says.

-Christie singles out Arkansas Children’s cardiologist Dr. Paul Sieb as their go-to doctor.
+Christie singles out Arkansas Children’s cardiologist Dr. Paul Seib as their go-to doctor.

 Tatum's heart appears to be thriving and allows her to participate in her favorite pastimes, such as tumbling (back handsprings and backflips), volleyball, arts, and crafts, and playing outside with her friends.
 Christie says that Tatum envisions a future career in either veterinary medicine or volleyball.

 "She has such a light that is completely infectious!
 She is compassionate, competitive and caring," says Christie.

 "Imagine a roller coaster-most people have their hands holding on to the rail tightly in fear.
 Tatum is the one with her hands high in the air, screaming with joy and excitement!"

 Asked to sum up the Pinney family’s experience with Tatum’s health challenges, Christie expresses a spiritually resilient approach: “’FAITH, NOT FEAR’ has become our family's mantra.”